PTA

 Objective 5.
 Demonstrate a commitment to professional growth and lifelong learning.

-The following is an example of the course sequence to complete the requirements for an Associates of Science in Physical Therapist Assisting.
-(Click here for a printable PTA Program course sequence)
+The following is an example of the course sequence to complete the requirements for an Associate of Science in Physical Therapist Assisting.

-*General Education courses may be completed prior to entering the program.
+General Education and Institutional Requirement courses listed in the example may be completed prior to entering the program and in different semesters.

-*All students should meet with a Mendocino College academic counselor in preparation for applying to the PTA Program.
+**All Students must meet with an academic counselor in preparation for applying to the program.

 3